sudosoph/docs/content/how-to/magento-setup/magento-2/_index.md

 ### 1) Download the section.io extension.

+#### a) Via the Magento Marketplace
   To get started with section.io and Varnish directly from the Magento Admin portal, you first must download the "Instant Global Cache" extension from the [Magento Marketplace](https://marketplace.magento.com/sectionio-metrics.html).

+#### b) Via the command line
+  Add `"sectionio/metrics": "dev-master"` to your `composer.json` file and run `composer update`.
+This assumes that your application is configured to pull from Packagist.

-### 2) Login with or create section.io credentials
+### 2) Connect your Magento application to your section.io account.

-Once the extension is added, go to Reports in the left Nav and then find section.io listed in your Reports.
+Once the extension is added, click on Reports in the left Nav.
+A section.io option should now be listed among your reports.

 {{% figure src="/docs/images/magento-extension-location.png" %}}

+#### a) Set up via the Admin portal
-We will ask you to login with section.io credentials.
-You can either create them in the Magento portal or use credentials you have created from [section.io/sign-up/](https://www.section.io/sign-up/).
-When you create your login we will also send you an email to verify your email address.
+Inside the section.io reports view, you will see fields requesting your section.io credentials.
+If you've already created an account on our platform, enter those credentials here.
+Othewise, You can also create an account from here in the Magento portal or on our website: [section.io/sign-up/] (https://www.section.io/sign-up/).
+When you create your login, we will also send you an email to verify your email address.
 This is required for us to setup your application.

+#### b) Set up via the command line
+In order to link your section.io account to your Magento application via the command line, you need to have already created an account( [section.io/sign-up/](https://www.section.io/sign-up/)).
+Once your account is created and the section.io extension is installed inside your app, your magento binary should have access to the `sectionio:setup` command.
+From the root of your application, run `bin/magento sectionio:setup <username> <password> <account_id> <application_id>`.
+A successful execution produces no output.
+If it executed successfully, you should see your account information displayed in the section.io reports tab within your admin portal. *Note*: After running this command, run `bin/magento setup:upgrade` and `bin/magento setup:di:compile`.

 ### 3) Set up your application and Varnish Cache.